freude/NanoNet/README.md

 ### Installing

-In order to install the package `tb` just invoke the following line in the bash from within the source directory:
+In order to install the package `Nanonet` just invoke the following line in the bash from within the source directory:

 ```